XP-NETWORK/documentation/docs/Multibridge2.0/faq.md

   <div>
   The industry is abundant in fungible token bridges that are more straightforward to build.
 There are too few NFT bridging solutions to mention, and those that exist connect only EVM chains, or at most one Non-EVM to one or a couple of EVM ones.

   The year 2021 has been marked by the explosion of interest in Non-Fungible tokens.
 Their sales grew from thousands of USD to hundreds of millions of USD per month.
-XP.network bridge fills the gap, connecting the insular ecosystems into a global network of interoperable markets.
+XP.NETWORK bridge fills the gap, connecting the insular ecosystems into a global network of interoperable markets.
   </div>
 </details>